mkozjak/node-telnet-client/README.md

 ## Professional support
 I offer professional support for node-telnet-client and beyond.
 I have many years of expertise on building robust, scalable Node.js applications and can help you overcome issues and challenges preventing you to ship your great products.
 I also excel in software architecture and implementation, being able to provide you with development, planning, consulting, training and customization services.
 Feel free to [contact me](mailto:kozjakm1@gmail.com?subject=Support) so we can discuss how to help you finish your products!

+## Sponsors
+Become a sponsor and get your logo on project's README on GitHub with a link to your site.
+Feel free to [contact me](mailto:kozjakm1@gmail.com?subject=Sponsors) for the arrangement!

 ## License

   [MIT](LICENSE)